 For real-time, instant communication we use Slack.
 Slack is a messaging app for teams that combines chatrooms, instant messaging, archiving, and a bunch of integrations.
 We have a large number of Slack channels, including project-specific channels and client channels.
 It’s important that you make Slack work for you, and you can read some advice about that here.

-For bigger discussions, we have a network of P2s.
+For bigger discussions, we have a network of H2s.
 The most active of these is Updates, where we post weekly updates and any company-wide news or info.
-When big decisions need to be made, it’s best to post about these to a P2.
+When big decisions need to be made, it’s best to post about these to a H2.
 By doing this, you an ensure that everyone in the company has a chance to see it and provide feedback.
 It’s easy for discussions to get lost in Slack which can result in people feeling cut out of the loop.
-We have a large number of P2s which you can read about here.
+We have a large number of H2s which you can read about here.

-We do use other tools, including Trello for project management, and email for some client interactions.
+We do use other tools, including Jira for project management, and email for some client interactions.
 You can check out our Tools page for other tools you can use.

 Voice and Video Chats

 Throughout the week there are voice and video chats relating to your projects that you should participate in.
-The current schedule for these is usually pinned to the sidebar of the Updates P2.
+The current schedule for these is usually pinned to the sidebar of the Updates H2.

-Every two weeks we have an all-company hangout and we encourage as many humans to attend as possible.
+Every four weeks we have town hall we encourage as many humans to attend as possible.
 This takes place on Zoom and can have anything from a handful of humans to the whole team present.
-We have discussions, and people will often demo what they’re working on.
-It’s a good chance to catch up with what’s going on across the company and to say hi in person.

-You will have regular 1-to-1s with Tom and with another member of the company.
+You will have regular 1:1 with your manager.
 This is an opportunity to chat about what you’re up to.
 Do use this an opportunity to share any concerns or problems that you’re having, either at work or issues at home that may be affecting your work.
 It’s also a good idea to have video or voice chats regularly with any other humans that you work with.